stvmlbrn/stvmlbrn.github.io/_posts/2017-4-7-submitting-form-data-with-react.md

 #### "Getting a value from a form or user input seems insanely complicated"

-This is an example of where the adage "thinking in React" really applies.
-It's best not to think in terms of "getting data from a form or user input".
-You get your data from your "state".
+It's best not to think
+in terms of "getting data from a form or user input".
+You get your data from your _state_.
 So during development the task you should be thinking about is "how do I put the value of the user input into my state".
 To do so, use the `onChange()` event handler on the input fields.
 Here is a simple example: